mlb-/project-euler/README.md

 # project-euler

-A Clojure library designed to ... well, that part is up to you.
+Here are my solutions to Project Euler problems, in Clojure.

 ## Usage

-FIXME
+Read the source.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Matthew Batema

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.